stonecircle82/tufin-mcp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (if one exists, otherwise state MIT License).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.